Open company in:

 Rate this article

-Considered third in rank when it comes to economy, Japan is considered one of the most developed countries in the world.
+Listed as the fourth in rank (as of 2024) when it comes to economic power, Japan is one of the most developed countries in the world.
 When talking about opening a company, investors should know that depending on the country they are from, Japan has visa exemptions.
-If your country is on the list, a passport is all you need in order to proceed with your business plan.
+If your country is on the visa waiver list, a passport is all you need in order to proceed with your business plan.

 Types of business entities in Japan